Attributes

 Example:

-<table> <tr> <td>this is data cell 1 <td>this is data cell 2 <tr> <td>this is data cell 3 <td>this is data cell 4 </table> |
+<table><tr><td>this is data cell 1<td>this is data cell 2<tr><td>this is data cell 3<td>this is data cell 4</table> |

 |

-Attributes for tables include border
+Attributes for tables include borders (the value

 after the border attribute gives the width of the border):

-<table border=5> <tr> <td>this is data cell 1 <td>this is data cell 2 <tr> <td>this is data cell 3 <td>this is data cell 4 </table> |
+<table border=5><tr><td>this is data cell 1<td>this is data cell 2<tr><td>this is data cell 3<td>this is data cell 4</table> |

 |

-this is data cell 1 | this is data cell 2 |
+| this is data cell 1 | this is data cell 2 |

-this is data cell 3 | this is data cell 4 |
+| this is data cell 3 | this is data cell 4 |

 For a more complete introduction to tables, see the table section of Gavin's HTML summary.